Azerbaijan Airlines

-Azerbaijan Airlines (Azərbaycan Hava Yolları), also known as AZAL, is the flag carrier and largest airline of the country of Azerbaijan.
-Based in Baku, adjacent to Heydar Aliyev International Airport, the carrier operates to destinations across Asia, the CIS, Europe and the USA.
-Azerbaijan Airlines is a member of the International Air Transport Association.
-The airline was founded on 7 April 1992 as the first national airline established after the country gained its independence.
+Azerbaijan Airlines (Azərbaycan Hava Yolları), also known as AZAL, is the national flag carrier and largest airline of Azerbaijan.
+Based in Baku, adjacent to Heydar Aliyev International Airport, the carrier operates to destinations across Asia, the Commonwealth of Independent States (CIS), and Europe.

+The airline was founded on 7 April 1992 as the first national airline established after the country gained independence.
+The state-owned company was privatized in the 2000s, during which ownership of the company's assets ended up in the hands of companies owned by family members of Azerbaijani political elites, including President Ilham Aliyev's daughter Arzu Aliyeva.

 History

+Foundation and early years

-The first air squadron in Azerbaijan was formed on June 2, 1938.
+The first air squadron in Azerbaijan was formed on 2 June 1938.
 This date was declared the Azerbaijan Civil Aviation Day under the Decree of the President of the Republic of Azerbaijan in 2006.
-During the period from 1941 to 1945 Azerbaijan aviation worked under the motto “All for the Front".
+During the period from 1941 to 1945, Azerbaijan aviation worked under the motto "All for the Front".

 In 1990, Azerbaijan announced that it was setting up its own airline, and that it would be independent of Aeroflot, the long-time provider of air services for the Soviet republics.
 Azerbaijan Airlines (AZAL) was officially established on 17 August 1992.
 Its first president was Vagif Sadykhly.

 Formed from the regional branch of Aeroflot, Azerbaijan Airlines, also known as Azerbaijan Hava Yollari, soon spread its wings into the world outside the Soviet Union, which had been Aeroflot's exclusive domain.
 A scheduled Baku-Istanbul route was launched in January 1991 in partnership with Turkish Airlines, and the cargo enterprise Aviasharg was created in cooperation with the United Arab Emirates.
 AZAL inherited a huge fleet from Aeroflot, including more than 20 Soviet-made Tupolev airliners, some regional airliners and freighters, 90 light aircraft, and 50 helicopters.
 It was quick to lease a pair of Boeing 727s, however, that once belonged to Pan Am (and were built in 1968).
 AZAL had an extensive involvement with the Farhad Azim associated Aviation Leasing Group (ALG), a U.S.-based lessor of Boeing 727s.
 It had a transatlantic charter cargo joint venture with ALG's Buffalo Airways, which was also training AZAL aircrews to Western standards in Dallas, Texas.